Debraheem/Massive_star_binaries/Lab3.md

 ## Evolving the mass gainer as a single star

-For computational ease, we will load the _saved accretor model_ from the last (Minilab1) run and then evolve this model _as a single star_.
+For computational ease, we will load the _saved accretor model_ from the last (Minilab1) run and then evolve this model _as a single star_ (as opposed to Minilab1 and Minilab2, where we studied binary systems).

 **Task:** To begin, first copy the necessary files required for Minilab3 from the following link